Tampons aren’t a product that we tend to give much thought to. They’re just meant to ‘do the job’ once a month and be forgotten about.

-Rael Monthly Period Care Subscription Box: $30 for the first box on Amazon
+Rael monthly period care subscription box: $35.13 for the first box on Amazon

 When it comes to tampons, Rael has plenty of options to choose from.
-All of their tampons are “scientifically formulated” and made with “certified organic cotton”.
-This is sourced from Texas for a number of their tampon products.
+All of their tampons are “scientifically formulated” and made with “certified organic cotton” sourced from Texas.

 The company claims that these tampons are made without: “harsh chemicals that irritate and inflame your intimate areas, disrupt your hormones, or expose you to carcinogens.”

 - 100% certified organic cotton (both core and withdrawal cord).